 Safety and crime prevention tips are provided during both student and employee orientations, as well as information about the University's security procedures and practices.
-In addition, during the academic year, KCU Safety and Emergency Management reiterate safety tips, updates and reminders of services during bi-monthly student safety meetings.
+In addition, during the academic year, KCU Safety and Emergency Management reiterates safety tips, updates and reminders of services during bi-monthly student safety meetings.
 They also send out announcements throughout the year with safety tips to the entire campus community.
-KCU Safety and Emergency Management present crime prevention tips and educational sessions on personal safety tips, updates and reminders of service during bi-monthly student safety meetings.
 A common theme of all crime prevention is to encourage students and employees to be aware of their surroundings and how to prevent thefts, robberies and assaults.
 Students and staff are told to travel in numbers whenever possible and to utilize the services provided by KCU Safety and Emergency Management to ensure their safety, including asking for escort to vehicles or buildings.

 In addition, information is disseminated to students and employees through crime prevention campaigns.
+These would include seasonal reminders about increased theft from vehicles around the winter holidays.
 When time is of the essence, information is released to the University community through security alerts (including timely warnings and emergency notifications) posted electronically and, if necessary, through the RAVE emergency notification system, with the aid of the Alertus platform.